 Installation of 16- or 24-inch diameter steel pipe support piles during proposed upland building foundation construction would produce the loudest airborne noise levels.
 This activity would intermittently increase the noise environment above ambient conditions for a few weeks to a few months.
 Sound does not easily propagate from air into water due to the large impedance differences between air and water (SAIC, 2011), and impacts of airborne noise to birds underwater is not considered.
-Further, recent studies have suggested that marine birds have heavily modified hearing compared to terrestrial birds in that birds that engage in underwater pursuit and deep diving may have higher hearing sensitivity underwater than in-air (Zeyl et al., 2022).
 Airborne noise levels from proposed construction activities are not expected to be injurious to birds because the source levels for airborne noise from impact pile driving (110 dBA at 15 meters) are well below those known to cause injury to birds in laboratory situations (Caltrans, 2016; Dooling and Popper, 2007).
 In addition, recent laboratory data show that birds are much more resistant to hearing loss, auditory damage, and decline in vocal quality from noise than mammals (Dooling et al., 2019).
-However, increased noise environments for the duration of construction activities may disrupt foraging location and selection, behavior, and acoustic communication with mates or to locate predators/prey (Caltrans, 2016).
-The increased noise environment is expected to be short-term, with the loudest activities (impact pile driving) lasting only for a few weeks to a few months.
+Bird species that are routinely observed at NAVSTA Everett may be present during land disturbing and pile driving activities.
+Individual bird species may be disrupted by the increased noise environments for the duration of construction activities.
+Impacts from noise may result in temporary avoidance of foraging locations or may mask the ability of birds to effectively communicate with mates or to locate predators/prey (Caltrans, 2016).
+These impacts are expected to be minor as affected bird species would likely move to similar nearby habitats.
+The increased noise environment is expected to be short-term, with the loudest activities (impact pile driving) occurring only intermittently during a period of a few weeks to a few months.

-Because bald eagles and other migratory birds would be expected to be habituated to the existing industrial environment of the study area, temporary foraging disruptions would not be expected to be substantial or result in take.
+Because bald eagles and other migratory birds would be expected to be habituated to the existing industrial environment of the project area, temporary foraging disruptions would not be expected to be substantial or result in take.
 Therefore, the Navy has determined that construction associated with Alternative 1 would not result in take of bald or golden eagles under the Bald and Golden Eagle Protection Act or seabirds, shorebirds, or other birds protected under the MBTA.